Churchill Downs: After four horses die, home of Kentucky Derby calls circumstances 'unacceptable' and 'troubling' - KTVZ

 Parents Pride died on Saturday and Chasing Artie on Tuesday.
 Both equines were trained by Saffie Joseph Jr.

-“I’m shattered, basically, because I know it can’t happen,” Joseph told CNN affiliate WDRB on Wednesday.
+A spokesperson for the Kentucky Horse Racing Commission (KHRC) didn’t address Joseph’s comments when asked about the investigation and initial findings.

-“The odds of it happening twice is in the trillions.
-I run almost 4,000 horses and it’s never happened.
-It doesn’t make sense.”
+The KHRC provided a statement, which said the investigation is active and post-mortem examinations will be performed at the University of Kentucky.
+No timetable was provided.

-Joseph also trains the colt Lord Miles who is entered in the Kentucky Derby.
+Joseph also trains the colt Lord Miles which is entered in the Kentucky Derby.
+When asked about any extra care given to his horse, Joseph told CNN that “extra blood work has been done to make sure nothing is being missed.”

 The 149th Derby, the first horse race in the coveted Triple Crown, is set to run Saturday in Louisville, Kentucky.